MMorrison26/Online_News_Project/technology.md

 Please see below for the different tools we deem best fit for this project.

 ### Data Cleaning and Analysis
-Luckily the dataset we are using has all numeric numbers in the columns, so it will be an easier clean up process.
+Luckily the dataset we are using has all numeric values in the columns, so it will be an easier clean up process.
 To do the clean-up we will use pandas in Jupyter lab.

 ### Database Storage
 We have decided to load the dataset into PGAdmin as the tool.
 Here we have created a relationship database where we will create multiple tables for the separate information from the original dataset.